WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 You can use these image compression settings based on your needs.

-Unused images and sizes & Lazy-load are premium options.
+Unused images and sizes and lazy-load are premium options.

 To use this you need to get their premium which I don’t recommend.

-Because you can get these things for free with Autoptimize.
+Because you can get these things for free with the Autoptimize plugin.

 4. Cache